 Direct Trains from Florence to Pisa

-There are some trains from Florence to Pisa which require changing trains in Empoli, but the overwhelming majority of the trains serving this route are direct trains because it's such a relatively short distance.
+There are some trains from Florence to Pisa which require changing trains in Empoli, but the vast majority of the trains serving this route are direct trains because it is a very short trip.

 Amenities on Trains from Florence to Pisa

-Regionale and Regionale Veloce trains are fairly low on the Italian train pecking order when it comes to amenities.
-There are sometimes both 1st- and 2nd-class cars, but the 1st-class cars aren't anything like the Frecciarossa 1st class.
-Sometimes Regionale trains don't even have air conditioning in every car.
+Regionale and Regionale Veloce trains have fewer amenities when compared to other Italian trains.
+There are sometimes both 1st- and 2nd-class cars, but the 1st-class cars are quite different from the Frecciarossa 1st class, for example, some Regionale trains don't even have air conditioning in every car.
 Reservations on these trains aren't necessary.

 Florence and Pisa Train Stations